ebui91/reactflix/README.md

 - `MovieInfo.js`
 - `Sliders.js`

 I decided not to use Redux for this project because it was fairly small in scale, and managing state was not an issue with only three components.
-Component architecture is a little messy.
+Component architecture is a little crowded.
 For example, the MoviesList component could definitely be more compartmentalized and split up, but since there was a 3 component restriction, it ended up being a bit bigger than how I would normally structure my components.

 ![alt text](https://github.com/ebui91/reactflix/blob/master/src/assets/screenshots/detailed-view.png)